The Upper Hutt branch works to protect areas of regenerating native forest, our precious Hutt River and other waterways in the region.

-Monthly branch meetings are held with entertaining and enlightening speakers, every 4th Wed of month, Cossie Club rooms.
-7.30pm (For fast entry, please bring your drivers' licence.)
+Monthly branch meetings are held with entertaining and enlightening speakers, every 4th Tuesday of month at Hapai Rooms, Fergusson Drive (Just north of Police Station).

 Upper Hutt branch offers many volunteer opportunities to get involved with local conservation, including regular planting sessions, working bees, potting up native seedlings (Tues mornings, 9am - 12pm Park St Depot).
 Sue Millar: 526 7440